 It’s not just financial information and operational metrics – it’s a broader suite of data that is often qualitative as well as quantitative – the complication of indices based on customer feedback and market sentiment trackers, for example.

 Nimesh said of De Beers: “It’s also about partnership.
 Our limited resources are stretched incredibly thinly.
 We need to rely on external expertise and sometimes external capital to help us succeed and manage multiple projects.

 “We need to understand the value we bring.
 CFOs can understand the commercial applications of pre-existing technology.
 We can take the technologies and turn them into commercial applications with business models which drive revenue and profit.

 “Others will bring the skill to develop that technology and adapt it.
 It’s about getting the synthesis right between two partners [technology and finance].”

-Making Tax Digital: Drive digital transformation through financial compliance
+MTD: Drive digital transformation through financial compliance